Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 #### Prerequisites

 - You have the permission to enable/disable feature flags in the engine room.
-For detailed information on feature flags, see [Switch on/off single feature flags](../../Core1/AdministratingCore1/06_ExpertKnowledge.md#switch-onoff-single-feature-flags) in the *Core1 Platform documentation*.
+For detailed information on feature flags, see [Switch on/off single feature flags](../../Core1/AdministratingCore1/06_ExpertKnowledge.md#switch-onoff-single-feature-flags) in the *Core1 Platform* documentation.

 #### Procedure